My Blog Archive

 First, a sports drink needs to taste good, which is why I imagine riders still continue to prefer Coke.
 If you like the taste of your drink, you will drink it more often and more of it.
 What's the sense of having the most perfectly balanced drink if it tastes like limey salt water?
 After the last lap of the race, one of the teams handed out unused bottles of their sports drink and I took a taste and it didn't taste very pleasant to me.
 I wouldn't be inclined to drink much of that especially as it gets warmer.

 Second, a sports drink needs primarily three ingredients.
 Water of course, some form of carbohydrate and some electrolytes to replace those lost in persperation.
 A preferred form of carbohydrate is maltodextrin.
 Maltodextrin is a chain of pure glucose which is quite rapidly available to the body, which is what you want from a sports drink during a ride.
 Many drinks contain sucrose.
 Sucrose is a 50:50 blend of glucose and fructose.
 Fructose must be converted to glycogen in the liver before it is useful to the body, which takes some time.
 So sugar is not as fast acting as maltodextrin.
 Coke contains high fructose corn syrup, which is almost identical to sucrose - about a 50:50 blend of glucose to fructose.
-So Coke isn't the best source of carbs, but very similar to what many sports drink makers use, including Gatorade.
+So Coke isn't the best source of quick energy, but very similar to what many sports drink makers use, including Gatorade.
 Electrolytes are minerals such as sodium, potassium and calcium.
 Most sports drinks contain these to help replenish those lost in sweat and to keep muscles firing properly to avoid cramping.
 Coke doesn't contain any of these.

 The big downside of drinking any colas is their phosphoric acid content.
 Phosphoric acid has been linked to decreased bone density, something cyclists can't afford as cycling itself has been linked to lower bone density.

 So how does Coke stack up as a sports drink?
 If riders like it, and they drink it, that's a big plus..
 It does contain sugar for energy.
 It doesn't contain any electrolytes but it does contain caffeine which may provide a little lift during a long ride.
 Caffeine has also been shown to help increase fat burning during endurance exercise, thus providing a sugar sparing effect.
-So I'll stick to my Heed, but Coke provides more of the benefits of sports drink then you may realize at first glance.
-If you do decide to use a cola, pour it in your bottle and let it sit with the top open for a while before your ride to get rid of the carbonation.
+So I'll stick to my Heed, but Coke provides more of the benefits of sports drink then you may realize a

 POWER = STRENGTH X SPEED